gyf304/lpvpn/README.md

 # LAN Party VPN - VPN for Virtual LAN Parties

-Have you ever wanted to play a classic game with your friends but is not able to because you or your friends can get a LAN or VPN set up?
+Have you ever wanted to play a classic game with your friends but not able to because you or your friends cannot get a LAN or VPN set up?

 LAN Party VPN (LPVPN) to the rescue!
 LPVPN allows you to create a VPN over Discord so you can set up a VPN in seconds.
 No installation